Zagórze – Castle Grodno

 Architecture

 The castle was built of local stone combined with mortar with a lot of clay, on a narrow ridge of a hill 450 meters above sea level (approximately 100 meters to the valley level).
 The headland of this hill was cut off from the rest of the area with a ditch on the south-west side, while the remaining sides were secured with high and steep slopes.
-From the south and east, the slopes descended towards the valley of the Bystrzyca River, along which the route from the Bohemia to Świdnica ran.
+From the south and east the slopes descended towards the Bystrzyca River valley, along which the trail from the Bohemia to Świdnica ran, while on the west side they descended towards its branch.
+On the north side it fell to a pass adjacent to a larger hill of comparable height.

 The defensive circuit of the castle was built on a polygonal plan with five buttresses located in the corners and bends of the wall, and with a small, four-sided tower in the south-east corner, protruding from the face of the southern curtain towards the rocky cliff.
 The wall, 2.4 meters thick, was provided with a wall-walk with a battlement.
 The wall-walk in the northern part of the perimeter was in the crown of the wall at the height of the third floor, but in the southern part, the wall was higher by one story and, apart from the parapet, was equipped with a timber hoarding porch.
 Its task was to protect the road leading through the Bystrzyca valley.
 The wall was also higher in the eastern part of the perimeter, which was due to the terrain, namely the rocky outcrop of this part of the castle.